 (4) The test of Bible skill.
 How many churches have the power to produce passionate, skillful Bible students?
 The Bible plainly says that every saint is to be skillful in Scripture, both in ability to use it and to apply it to daily living so that he or she has a biblical testing mindset (Hebrews 5:12-14).

-(6) The test of the youth.
+(5) The test of the youth.
 How many churches have the power to win the hearts of youth to Christ and holiness?
 Youth are the product of the church and the home; neither institution can escape responsibility.
 I often ask pastors, “How many of the young people are on fire for the Lord?
 Are they passionate to become skillful Bible students?
 Are they surrendered to seeking God’s perfect will by the standard of Romans 12?”
-Powerless churches have produced a wicked nation that is under the judgment of God.
+Powerless churches have produced a wicked nation.

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family.
 You may also post parts of reports and/or entire reports to websites, blogs, etc as long as you give proper credit (citation).
 A link to the original report is very much appreciated as the reports are frequently updated and/or expanded.
 Things we do not want copied and distributed are "Store" items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).
 Questions? email@example.com